sakshamchauhan-stats/Artificial-Intelligence-Engineering/Search_Strategies/readme.md

 ## Search Strategies in AI

-This repository contains implementations of classical AI search algorithms as part of my M.Tech in AI & Data Science.
+This repository contains implementations of classical AI search algorithms.
 The focus is on understanding how different search strategies explore problem spaces and the trade-offs between them.

 ### Overview